 Moraine Nature Preserve is a 2.5 mile lightly trafficked loop trail located near Valparaiso, Indiana that features a great forest setting.
 The trail is good for all skill levels and is primarily used for hiking, walking, nature trips, and bird watching.
 There are several tree roots to cross over.
 Dogs are also able to use this trail but must be kept on leash.
 Can be muddy in the Spring and Fall after heavy rains.
 Fine in the Summer and Winter.
 Read Our Full Article HERE!

-Little Calumet River and Mnoke Prairie Trail
+Little Calumet River Trail (1966 – July 25th 2026)

 Description: Moderate